CSI Prediction Using Diffusion Models: CSI Prediction

-\paragraph{Generator} To generate future CSI samples from the latent features extracted by the temporal encoder, we employ a diffusion model.
-Conditioning on the latent features in the reverse diffusion process steers the generation toward plausible future CSI realizations.
-The forward process follows the Markov transition in~\eqref{forward_diffusion_transition}, where Gaussian noise is progressively added according to a predefined schedule.
-To approximate the reverse process, an NN is trained to approximate the conditional distribution
+To generate future CSI conditioned on the extracted latent representation, we employ a diffusion model.
+In the forward process, Gaussian noise is progressively added according to the Markov transition in~\eqref{forward_diffusion_transition}.